johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 - Participants identified a potential for translating appropriate textbooks into minority African languages, but highlighted significant logistical issues (printing, promoting, distributing) involved in making text-books practical and accessible.

-These data analysis findings, combined with contextual missiological study,[^cf3] were used to define a set of characteristics—*practical, relevant, accessible*—that could be (and have now been) applied to the Maize Plant Discipleship resource, in order to make it appropriate to leaders and learners in Burkinabé contexts.
+These data analysis findings were combined with contextual missiological study to define the attributes of a training resource appropriate to Burkinabé leaders and learners.[^cf3] These attributes were then used to form the Maize Plant Discipleship syllabus and resource handbooks, in order to ensure that it is *practical, relevant and accessible*.

 ### Practical ###

-Practicality implies a primary focus upon action, rather than theory. *Accordingly, an appropriate discipleship resource should*:
+Being practical means encouraging and facilitating a focus upon purposeful actions—rather than classroom theorising.

-1. Encourage Burkinabé ownership of their responsibility to serve God's eternal purpose, amongst their generation.
+1. Encouraging contextual insiders' ownership of the responsibility to serve God's eternal purpose, amongst their generation.

-- Promote missional commitment, discipline and action.
+- Promoting lifelong commitment to missional discipline and action.

-- Facilitate personal, communal, cultural transformation.
+- Envisioning personal, communal, cultural transformation.

-- Facilitate generational formation of disciples.
+- Emphasising the necessity of continuous, generational formation of disciples.

 ### Relevant ###

-Relevance implies qualities and characteristics appropriate to Burkinabé culture. *Accordingly, an appropriate discipleship resource should*:
+Being relevance requires an incorporation of qualities and characteristics appropriate to contextual culture.

-1. Provide a biblically faithful, missional theology, integrated with Pentecostal spirituality.
+1. Providing a biblically faithful, missional theology, integrated with Pentecostal spirituality.

-- Be published as a series of short, topical, highly-(graphically) illustrated and (analogously) illustrative textbooks.
+- Employing short, topical, illustrative, pictorial, *handbook* publishing format.

-- Facilitate group discussion and reflective learning.
+- Facilitating group discussion and reflective learning.

-- Facilitate contextual adaption, especially for oral contexts.
+- Facilitating contextual adaption, especially for oral contexts.

 ### Accessible ###

-Accessibility means removing or lowering barriers likely to hinder access to the curriculum. *Accordingly, an appropriate discipleship resource should*:
+Being accessible requires lowering or removing barriers that could hinder access to the curriculum.

-1. Be linguistically and conceptually comprehensible.
+1. Sensitive to the linguistic and conceptual comprehension of African readers', for whom French and English may not be their mother-tongue languages.

-- Be readily-translatable into vernacular languages.
+- Facilitating translation into vernacular languages.

-- Be distributed with a free-at-source license.
+- Distributing with a free-at-source license, which licences publication and reproduction of MPD handbooks.

-- Discriminate in favour of the economically poor.
+- Discriminating, where possible and appropriate, in favour of the economically poor.

+### Continuous improvement ###

+If, after you have examined and used MPD resources, you think we can improve upon these attributes, or our application of them, please contact us, via the MPD website: <http://maizeplantdiscipleship.wordpress.com/contact>

 # MPD Syllabus #

 John 12:24
-: I tell you that unless a grain of wheat that falls to the ground dies, it stays just a grain; but if it dies, it produces a big harvest — Jesus,
+: I tell you that unless a grain of wheat that falls to the ground dies, it stays just a grain; but if it dies, it produces a big harvest — Jesus

 Paul, 2 Corinthians 9:10
 : May he who supplies seed to the sower and bread for food, supply and multiply the seed you have sown and increase the fruits of your righteousness